🌿 Benefits and Industrial Uses of Citronella Oil - CitSpray

 Q1: Is citronella oil safe for skin application?

-Citronella oil should always be diluted before topical use.
-For cosmetic formulations, it must comply with IFRA guidelines.
+It should always be diluted before topical use and must follow IFRA guidelines.

-Q2: What is the difference between Java and Ceylon citronella oil?
+Q2: Difference between Java and Ceylon citronella oil?

-Java citronella oil contains higher citronellal content, making it more effective for industrial applications such as repellents.
+Java type contains higher citronellal, making it more effective in repellents.

-Q3: Can citronella oil be used in food products?
+Q3: Can citronella oil be used in food?

 Q4: How long does citronella oil last?